-Take a medical history, including whether others in the child's family had a similar
+Take a medical history, including whether others in your family had a similar

-If doctors find a problem, they usually refer families to a pediatric endocrinologist,
+If doctors do find a problem, they might send a teen to see a pediatric endocrinologist,

 a doctor who specializes in treating kids and teens who have growth problems, or to